icevans/SPA-Todos/README.md

 HEAD request after every data transformation to keep its local copy of the ETag up to date.

+We're using Babel Standalone, which transpiles the main script client-side.
+This is a somewhat slow operation, and the page can't show anything until it's done becaues the script is responsible for rendering.
+Additionally, we're compiling Handlebars templates at runtime, which further slows us down.
+For prodcution, we'd handle both of these tasks in a build step before deploying.
+But to improve perceived performance on this dev version, as soon as the app initializes we pre-render the main-template before getting the main template.
+This way, something shows up as soon as possible.
+Additionally, in the HTML we inline a script that pre-fetches image assets that we will need in our template -- this way the browser can download these while Babel is transpiling our script.

 ## Assumptions

 - If a user opens the edit modal for a todo, makes some changes, and then hits